-The complexity of living with a highly stigmatised chronic health condition can lead to additional psychosocial issues for those living with HIV and their immediate family members.
+The complexity of living with a highly stigmatised chronic health condition can lead to additional issues for those living with HIV and their immediate family members.
 Here are some issues that may affect them:

-Keeping information about their own HIV status or that of a family member can at times cause young people to feel sad or anxious.
-If they are worrying about someone, they would normally share this with their friends, but the confidentiality HIV demands means that they do not.
-This ‘keeping of secrets' can put young people under a lot of pressure.
-The lack of opportunity to talk through how they feel and their concerns and fears about how HIV affects their family, can generate a considerable amount of stress.
-This is particularly so during adolescence, which is already a transitional time, often defined by turbulence as young people seek to develop and understand their sense of who they are.
+Keeping information about their own HIV status or that of a family member can cause young people to feel sad or anxious.
+If they are worrying about something, they would normally share this with their friends, but confidentiality around HIV means that they do not.
+'Keeping secrets' can put young people under a lot of pressure.
+The lack of opportunity to talk through feelings, concerns and fears about how HIV affects their family, can generate a considerable amount of stress.
+This is particularly true during adolescence, which is already a complex transitional time, often defined by turbulence, as young people seek to develop and understand their identity and place in the world.

 Knowledge about HIV

-Unlike other medical conditions, in many cases an HIV positive child will not have their illness named to them in the younger stage of childhood.
-For a child living with an HIV positive parent, they may not be told about their parent’s HIV status until they are teenagers and many are still not told then.
+Unlike most other medical conditions, in many cases an HIV positive child will not have their illness named to them in the younger stage of childhood.
+A child living with an HIV positive parent, may not be told about their parent’s HIV status until they are teenagers and many are still not even told then.
 This can cause complex dynamics in a family.
-There are stresses and anxieties experienced by parents who ‘hold’ the information about HIV and seek to keep this from their children.
+There are stresses and anxieties experienced by parents who ‘hold’ the information about HIV and try to keep this from their children.

 Visit our resource library to view publications that look in more detail at this.